-• Press and hold Number Pad 6 for 5 seconds.
+Press and hold Number Pad 6 for 5 seconds.
+(You only need 6 to do this step once for both ovens.)

 If a power failure occurs during the Sabbath mode:

 The oven will automatically return to the Sabbath mode at the desired temperature when power returns.